 The police spotted the interviewee and his companions by the river and began to shout at them.
 The group were scared and fled into the nearby woodland (back into the Croatian interior).
 It was dark and hard to see anything in the forest.
-The group became dispersed and consequently the interviewee and two other young males were caught.
+The group became dispersed and consequently the respondent and two other young males were caught.

 They saw a police officer in the trees pointing a gun at them, which the victim described as a military style rifle.
-The officer was dressed in black commando uniform and shouted at them to “stop”.
+The officer was dressed in a black uniform and shouted at them to “stop”.
 They complied with the order and froze, waiting for the police to arrive to their position.
 There were two officers present during this encounter, the first being joined by a border officer dressed in blue who handcuffed the three men and pushed them out of the woods.

 By the road they found more cars, presumably used by the officers who were in pursuit of the other 22 men who fled from the scene.
 There were four smaller jeep-type vehicles and one large van.
-The interviewee and his companions were put into the back of the van, with no windows or ventilation.
+The respondent and his companions were put into the back of the van, with no windows or ventilation.

-The victim was assaulted heavily to the knee which is now almost immobilised.
+The respondent was assaulted heavily to the knee which is now almost immobilised.
 He was also struck across the back of the head and pushed to the floor.
 The beating lasted for approximately 20 minutes, during which the police forced them to empty their pockets and stole all three of the men’s phones, power bank’s and even their energy drinks.